michael-collins/feeling-responsive/collections/_assignments/introduction-to-animated-textures.md

 ---
 ## Instructions

  1. Watch the tutorials.
  2. Create and set a project folder called **_LASTNAME-animated-textures_** save your .blend file in the project folder.
+ 3. Download the image sequence ZIP file.
-3. Create an animation with the following:
+ 4. Create an animation with the following:
     * EEVEE render engine (Cycles is fine, but it may require too much time to render for this exercise)
-   * A polygonal model of a television set with an animated screen texture.
+    * A polygonal model of a television set to use with the animated screen texture image sequence.
     * 3 seconds (72 frames of animation)
-4. Render your animation as an image sequence (not a video file) to a folder.
+ 5. Render your animation as an image sequence (not a video file) to a folder.
-5. Following the video importing and exporting tutorials.
+ 6. Following the video importing and exporting tutorials.
 Import your image sequence to After Effects.
-The sequence defaults at 30 FPS.
+The sequence defaults at 30 FPS, which is incorrect.
 Right click on the image sequence footage and choose **Interpret Footage** → **Main**.
 Change the frame rate to 24FPS.
-6. Export an H.264 MP4 movie file with the Vimeo preset.
+ 7. Export an H.264 MP4 movie file with the Vimeo preset.
 (It should be well under 1MB in total file size).
 (See tutorials).
-7. Save your animation file as **_LASTNAME-animated-textures.mp4_**.
+ 8. Save your animation file as **_LASTNAME-animated-textures.mp4_**.
-8. Save as **_LASTNAME-animated-textures.blend_** and upload to the submission dropbox.
+ 9. Save as **_LASTNAME-animated-textures.blend_** and upload to the submission dropbox.
-9. Double check that you've included all files and that your .zip file can be downloaded and opened.
+10. Double check that you've included all files and that your .zip file can be downloaded and opened.